-The primary purpose of the Plan Company Tax Deferred Investment and Profit Sharing Plan is to provide you with a long-term savings program for retirement.
+The primary purpose of Plan is to provide you with a long-term savings program for retirement.
 However, there are certain circumstances when you may receive a distribution from your account before you terminate employment.

 Hardship Withdrawals

 If you have a "financial hardship," the Plan permits you to withdraw funds subject to special rules required by the Internal Revenue Code.
 For purposes of the Plan, a "financial hardship" means an expense occurring in the personal affairs of a Participant which creates an immediate and heavy financial need for a reason such as the following: